dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

   m*c^2`
   - mention here, but dicsuss in further detail in part 3 (metrics)

+#### Informational Equilibrium Depends on The Bottleneck of Attention and the Rate of Replication

+- until now, almost any ideas or informational effects of causal consequences, regardless of their social distribution, would disappear within four generations
+  - information encoded within writing seems to be a major exception to this, but writing itself is can be considered a monadic vehicle for information replication. the information replicates whenever it is read by someone who can interpret the meaning.

 <a name="models-of-sociophysical-phase-change-require-topological-spaces-imbued-onto-physical-and-aphysical-topologies" />

 ### &#8855; &#8710; &#8968;xvii&#8969; [Models of Sociophysical Phase Change Require Topological Spaces Imbued Onto Physical and Aphysical Topologies](#models-of-sociophysical-phase-change-require-topological-spaces-imbued-onto-physical-and-aphysical-topologies)